lchristmann/selfhosted-tracker-backend/README.md

 ![Database schema](docs/db-schema.drawio.svg)

-This basic schema is extended by the Laravel framework's tables and the Laravel Sanctum table `personal_access_tokens`, which stored the authentication tokens for the users.
+This basic schema is extended by the Laravel framework's tables and the Laravel Sanctum table `personal_access_tokens`, which stores the authentication tokens for the users.

 ### API Schema